Yoda-x/ha-zha-new/README.md

   - to parse attribute reports
   - to initalize endpoint based on model name
 - template support, templates in device directoy
-- auto detect xiaomi sensors, tested with the xiaomi original sensors, aqara should work, but attributes may not correct
+- auto detect xiaomi sensors, tested with the xiaomi original sensors, aqara work,  but some attributes are not correct ->TODO
-- added pressure sensor, to  be tested
+- added pressure sensor, works for Aqara weather sensor -> TODO: need to separate original xiaomi and aquare templates

 ### Master branch
 - device specific modules, get loaded based on model